kulkarniadithya/ODAO/README.md

 <h3> Dataset </h3>

-The experiments are conducted on SemEval 14, 15, 16 restaurant and SemEval 14 Laptop datasets.
+The experiments are conducted on SemEval 14, 15, 16 Restaurant and SemEval 14 Laptop datasets.
 The original dataset can be found in the data/original_data folder.

 <h3> Pre-processing </h3>